What is a Mini Pupillage?

 Who Can Apply for Mini Pupillage?

-Opportunities to complete mini pupillages prior to university are rare.
+Opportunities to complete mini pupillages before university are rare.
 Chambers are generally more interested in taking on mini pupils who are:

 You can narrow down your mini pupillage search by focusing on: